jonathanhliu21/BikeDashboardPlus/docs/pages/usage.md

 ### Shutting down

-Just like in bike mode, press the button wired to BCM pin 18 to shut the Pi down.
+Press the button wired to BCM pin 18 to shut the Pi down.